mva-builder/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Minority Veterans of America
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Conect.
+Understand.
+Serve.
 subheading: Conect.
 Understand.
 Serve.
 mainpitch:
-  title: Why Kaldi
+  title: Redefining the US veteran's narrative
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans